rouille/CourseraDataScienceJHU/MachineLearningAssignment4/PA1_MachineLearning.md

 * Class D: lowering the dumbbell only halfway;
 * Class D: throwing the hips to the front.

 In order to come up with the best prediction model, we will go through the following steps.
 We first read and clean the data.
 We then divide the training data set into a training and validation data set.
-We then compare three sophisticated machine learning models.
-The three models built are classification tree, random forest and stochastic gradient boosting.
-We use a k-fold cross-validation to tune and evaluate each model.
-The out of sample error and various statistics are obtained on the validation data set.
-We select the best model and apply it to the testing data set.
+We use a k-fold cross-validation to tune and evaluate three sophisticated machine learning models: classification tree, random forest and stochastic gradient boosting.
+The best model is selected and its out of sample error is estimated.
+We finally apply the model to the original testing data set.

 ## Loading and Reading the Data
-Let's load and red the training and test data:
+Let's load and read the training and test data set:

 ```r
 trainingFileName <- "pml-training.csv"